glider4/NOAA_GHCND/README.md

 TODO Coding:
 - Queries for #-year averages (of all stations or GSN, etc.)
-- Further query performance optimization
+- Build dataset in Spark to use `lambda` functions
+- Check temperature **anomalies** with query for entire dataset on Postgres

 ### Database Schema - PostgreSQL
 ![ERD](./vis/NOAA_GHCND_ERD.png)